PROV-029: Faculty Appointment Types and TitlesDate: 11/05/2014 Status: Final

 Faculty members with a joint appointment hold the same rank in both the primary and secondary department.
 If the faculty member is promoted in his/her primary department, the secondary department must conduct the necessary review to determine if a promotion in rank is justified in the secondary department.
 If it is not or if the recommendation for promotion is not approved in accordance with relevant University policies, the secondary appointment will be terminated.
 Primary and secondary departments are encouraged to conduct reviews for promotion, tenure (if applicable), and salary recommendations for their joint appointments collaboratively.

-Faculty with a courtesy appointment may have their courses cross-listed or may teach occasionally in the courtesy department.
+Faculty with a courtesy appointment may teach occasionally in the courtesy department or have their courses in another department recognized as meeting academic requirements in the courtesy department.
 They may advise students in the courtesy department whose research interests relate to their own and they may be invited by the courtesy department to serve on dissertation or thesis committees.

-Courtesy appointments may be made at any time, are always for limited term up to three years, and are renewable with the agreement of the faculty member and all involved chairs/directors and deans.
+Courtesy appointments may be made at any time, are always for a limited term of up to three years, and are renewable with the agreement of the faculty member and all involved chairs/directors and deans.
 A courtesy appointment may not last beyond the end date of a faculty member’s primary appointment.
 A courtesy appointment does not require the approval of the provost or the Board of Visitors.

 Faculty members hold a courtesy appointment at the same rank they hold in their primary department.
 If a faculty member is promoted in his/her primary department, the courtesy department must approve the change in rank for the courtesy appointment or end the courtesy appointment.

 Visiting faculty visit the University for a short term, usually one year or less, during which time they hold faculty rank as described in the appointment letter.
 Visiting faculty may serve with or without pay.
 See policy, PROV-013: Appointment of Visiting Faculty and Scholars for more information.